zwave-js/node-zwave-js/docs/api/driver.md

 > [!NOTE] Soft-reset is known to cause problems in Docker containers where a reconnection of the serial device will prevent it from being connected again.
 There are ways around this, but they require host configuration or changes to how the container is started.
 > Therefore soft-reset is disabled in Docker unless the `ZWAVEJS_ENABLE_SOFT_RESET` environment variable or the `enableSoftReset` driver option is set.

 `softReset` will throw when called while soft-reset is not enabled.
-Consider using `maybeSoftReset` instead, which only performs a soft-reset when enabled.
+Consider using `trySoftReset` instead, which only performs a soft-reset when enabled.

 > [!WARNING] USB modules will reconnect, meaning that they might get a new address.
 Make sure to configure your device address in a way that prevents it from changing, e.g. by using `/dev/serial/by-id/...` on Linux.